predix-ui/predix-ui/_pages/develop/context-browser.md

 <px-context-browser items="..." show-filter></px-context-browser>
 ```

-**Set the filter/read the filter:** The `filter` property will be set to the user's search string when the user enters text in the filter search box and notifies changes.
-To set the filter from your app, set the context browser `filter` property to a new string.
-To clear the filter from outside the context browser, set the `filter` property to an empty string or `null`.
+**Set the filter/read the filter:** The `filter` property will be set to the user's search string when the user enters text in the filter search box, and fires notification events upon changing.
+To set the filter dynamically from your app, set the context browser `filter` property to a new string.
+To clear it, set the `filter` property to an empty string or `null`.

 ### Example